 -

 Simplify When Possible: Before multiplying, look for opportunities to simplify the fractions.
 Simplifying fractions (reducing them to their lowest terms) can make the multiplication easier and prevent you from having to simplify a larger fraction at the end.
-For example, if you were dividing 4/10 by 2/4, you could simplify 4/10 to 2/5 and 2/4 to 1/2 before inverting and multiplying.
+As an example, if you were dividing 4/10 by 2/4, you could simplify 4/10 to 2/5 and 2/4 to 1/2 before inverting and multiplying.

 -